 After instruction, these courses continue to use many different activities to ensure both conceptual understanding and mastery of the math facts, including many that are hands-on.
 Some of the hands-on resources used are ten frames (grids of ten squares on paper), LEGO® bricks, linking cubes, base ten blocks, dominoes, playing cards, dice, counters or beans, and play dough (recipe included).
 You will also use many grocery store, household, and craft resources like foam cups, M&M’s®, coins, dot stickers, brads, beads, poster board, pipe cleaners, colored pencils, tape, and glue.
 There are separate supply lists for each unit within the teaching guides, as well as a comprehensive list at the end of each guide.

-Problem solving is done in numerous ways.
-While there are sometimes rows of problems to solve, the lessons use a variety of formats to present problems, such as word problems, problems within puzzles, and problem solving within games.
+Problem-solving is done in numerous ways.
+While there are sometimes rows of problems to solve, the lessons use a variety of formats to present problems, such as word problems, problems within puzzles, and problem-solving within games.
 Pages are never overcrowded.

-Level 1 begins by teaching numbers from 0 to 20 and beginning addition.
+The textbook for Level 1 begins by teaching numbers from 0 to 20 and beginning addition.
 The second unit continues through addition and subtraction with numbers up to 20.
 The third unit concentrates on the concept of place value with numbers up to 120.
-Students also learn to compare numbers and to add two-digit numbers.
+Students also learn to compare numbers and add two-digit numbers.
 The fourth unit covers two areas: measurement (including telling time) and data and graphs.
 The fifth unit introduces both two- and three-dimensional geometric shapes along with concepts such as a vertex (and vertices) and the fractional parts of two-dimensional shapes.

 Level 2 continues addition and subtraction up through 3-digit numbers (with regrouping).
 It teaches numbers up through 1,000.
 It continues at a higher level of difficulty with telling time, measurement, data and graphs, geometric shapes, and fractional parts.
 It also introduces money with coins and one-dollar bills.